Introduction to the Ivy League Dilemma

 Campus Life and Extracurricular Activities

-When choosing between Harvard and Stanford, understanding the nuances of campus life and the range of extracurricular activities each offers is crucial.
-Both institutions boast vibrant communities, but their locations and campus cultures foster distinctly different experiences.
+Both Harvard and Stanford boast vibrant communities, but their locations and campus cultures foster distinctly different experiences.

 Overview of Student Life at Harvard and Stanford